danielabdi-noaa/interp/README.md

-      -t, --template           template grib file that the output grib file is based on -c, --clusters-per-rank  number of clusters per MPI rank -f, --fields             comma separated list indices of fields in grib file that are to be interpolated -n, --neighbors          number of neighbors to be used during solution for weights using source points -ni, --neighbors-interp  number of neighbors to be used during interpolation at target points -r, --rbf-shape          shape factor for RBF kernel
+      -t, --template           template grib file that the output grib file is based on -c, --clusters-per-rank  number of clusters per MPI rank -f, --fields             comma separated list indices of fields in grib file that are to be interpolated hyphen(-) can be used to indicate range of fields e.g. 0-3 means fields 0,1,2 question(?) can be used to indicate all fields in a grib file -n, --neighbors          number of neighbors to be used during solution for weights using source points -ni, --neighbors-interp  number of neighbors to be used during interpolation at target points -r, --rbf-shape          shape factor for RBF kernel